hsowards/project_spring_2020/README.md

 python scripts/ld.py
 ```

-3. Align and clean the summary statistics and LD matrix

 ## 3. Align and clean the summary statistics and LD matrix
-The following functions will:
+The following functions hope to:
 1. read in the summary statistics and new LD matrix
 2. pare the datasets down to the region
 3. check that ref/alt alleles are aligned between the datasets